iProgramMC/NanoShellOS/readme.md

 - [ ] NVMe?
 - [ ] USB stick device driver
 #### File system

-This branch is meant as an overhaul to how the VFS in NanoShell is structured.
-Here are my plans.
-- [x] Rewrite root directory code.
 - [x] EXT2:
 - [x] \*        Read only support.
 - [x] \*        Expand a file.